rmolinari/thesis_1999/1999_thesis.typ

 (Note that we do not claim that the functionals $Gamma(G)$ are consistent, as we may indeed have multiple definitions.
 We prove below that this happens only finitely often.)

-As usual in an infininte injury construction, the key object in the verification is the _true path_ though the tree~$T$, defined by $f(n) = k$, where $concatone((restr(f, n)), k)$ is the leftmost successor of $restr(f, n)$ accessible infinitely often.
+As usual in an infinite injury construction, the key object in the verification is the _true path_ though the tree~$T$, defined by $f(n) = k$, where $concatone((restr(f, n)), k)$ is the leftmost successor of $restr(f, n)$ accessible infinitely often.